Camping Survival Essentials - Gears, Tips, and Preparation

 More tips for easy meal planning:

 Prep before you go: To save space and time at the campground, prep what you can at home.
-Cut, center, and de-seed new produce and stir up some omelet elements for a simple pour-and-cook breakfast.
+Cut, center, and de-seed new produce and stir some omelet elements for a simple pour-and-cook breakfast.

 Use storage holders: Plastic food stockpiling compartments and zip packs are perfect for putting away pre-prepared dinners and keeping them secure inside your cooler.